amareswar-n/amareswar-n/README.md

 ### Hello, folks! 👋

 My name is AmAr, and this is the "About Me" stuff...

-      I am a self-taught student of programming and spend much of my time on building the skillset to learn as much as I can.
-There have been many good people who have assited me in learning this craft, and I try to pay that forward by helping others who may be newer than I. I am currently working 🔭 as a **DATA ENGINEER** with TCS.
-You can find me 📫 on [LinkedIn](https://www.linkedin.com/in/amareswar/).
+I am a self-taught student of programming and currently working as a **Data Engineer** for TATA CONSULTANCY SERVICES, India.
+I spend much of my time building the skillset and trying to learn as much as i can.
+There have been many good people who have assited me in learning this craft, and I try to pay that forward by helping others who may be newer than me.
+You can find me on [LinkedIn](https://www.linkedin.com/in/amareswar/).